davidmontaine/simpleague/README.md

 # simpleague
 - Clone this repository.
-- I chose to download and install NetBeans and Glassfish therefore, domain.xml can be used.
+- I chose to download and install NetBeans and Glassfish therefore, domain.xml can be used (See ).

 Server is configured to start in Debug Mode.
 Set java-config attribute debug-enabled to false to turn off.